Portulacaria afra 'Medio-picta'

 Midstripe Rainbow Bush

 Portulacaria afra 'Medio-picta', also sold as Portulacaria afra 'Kaleidoscope', is a slow-growing, succulent shrub with attractive, bright reddish-pink stems and small green leaves with broad white stripes down their middle.
 The leaves are ovate, up to 0.5 inch (1.3 cm) long.
 They sometimes have little or no green.
-Flowers are pink, star-shaped and in small clusters.
+The flowers are pink, star-shaped and in small clusters.

 How to Grow and Care for Portulacaria afra 'Medio-picta'